rolodato/fqs/README.markdown

 # fqs

-Pretty-print URLs to a human-readable, copy-pasteable format
+Pretty-print query strings and hash fragments in a human-readable, copy-pasteable format

 ## Installation